 Survey of thousands of patients at England’s NHS hospital trusts shows consumer satisfaction with the care they received.
 Recent surveys published in 2018 and 2019 cover Maternity care, Adult Inpatient, and Community Mental Health.
 Surveys published in 2017 on Emergency Department, children and young people’s care.
 Older data on ambulance and outpatient care.

-List of 439 hospitals that achieved the 2018 Healthgrades Outstanding Patient Experience Award™, representing the top 15% of hospitals nationally.
-Data from April 2016-March 2017 patient satisfaction survey responses: Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
-Six states had no winner this year.
+List of 434 hospitals that achieved the 2019 Healthgrades Outstanding Patient Experience Award™, representing the top 15% of hospitals nationally.
+Data from October 2018 patient satisfaction survey responses reflecting discharges through 2017: Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
+Seven states and DC had no winner this year.
+Published May 2019

 Press Ganey’s list of Guardian of Excellence Awards in Patient Experience, and Clinical Quality were awarded to client hospitals who performed in the top 5% for the year.
 List also shows top 5% for Employee Engagement and Physician Engagement